 - Most people writing rude comments in Disqus can't and don't want to help other people.
 Such commenters only wish to express their offending opinions.

 - Link spammers can't benefit from posting content to the Ask a Question form.
 We don't publish our email conversations on OfficeToolTips blog.

 - The Ask a Question form sends emails to our support group on Gmail.
 We don't need Disqus or another tool for handling comments.

-Our experience with the Ask a Question form was so successful that we decided to create a service support@all that synchronizes all support group incoming and outgoing messages between team members.
+Our experience with the Ask a Question form was so successful that we decided to create a service [email protected] that synchronizes all support group incoming and outgoing messages between team members.
 However, you can use it only if you have a GSuite subscription.